Azure/Azure-Sentinel/Get-AlienVault_OTX/readme.md

+# Get-AlienVault_OTX
 author: Andrew Blumhardt

-This playbook will copy AlienVault OTX IOC data using the Security Graph API.
+This playbook will copy AlienVault OTX IOC data using the Security Graph API into Azure Sentinel.
 Requires an AlienVault API Key and registered Azure AD app.
 Update the AlienVault, tenant ID, client ID (app ID), and secret.
 Refer to MS Docs and Sentinel Threat Intelligence blogs for more information.

 Activation:
 1. Obtain an API Key (authentication to OTX data)